carbonplan/cdr-database/methods/projects.md

 ## Climeworks

-The project combines direct air capture via a solid chemical sorbent and thermal swing, with geological sequestration in mineral form using a published technology (Snæbjörnsdóttir, 2020).
+The project combines direct air capture via a solid chemical sorbent and thermal swing, with geological sequestration in mineral form via injection into basaltic rock using the published CarbFix method (Gunnarsson et al., 2018; Snæbjörnsdóttir et al., 2020).
 The reported volume of 50 tCO<sub>2</sub> / yr is based on a small pilot plant in Iceland commissioned in 2017.
 We used a back of the envelope calculation to evaluate the plausibility of this number.
 ClimeWorks claims they use amine sorbents.
 Assuming an adsorption capacity of 2 mmol CO<sub>2</sub> / g (Sanz-Peŕez et al., 2016), a range of 4-6 cycles per day, and a range of 200-500 kg or sorbent for the pilot plant, yields sequestration volumes of approximately 25-70t CO<sub>2</sub> / yr, making the estimate highly plausible.

 ## Droneseed